 Heliskiing on the Mehlsack (2,652m) or the Schneetali (2,450m), ending in Seitenal Zug near Lech.
 Departure Point – Kriegerhorn.
 Priced per flight for max.
 4 persons, inc ski guide.

-Stuben is small with only a few lifts, the best run is an intermediate, from the Albona Grat.
-Stuben is connected with St. Anton/St. Christoph by the blue-rated trail from the Albona midstation to a crossover tow at Alpe Rauz.
+Stuben is small with only a few lifts.
+The best run is an intermediate, from the Albona Grat.
+Stuben is connected with St. Anton/St. Christoph by the blue trail from Albona midstation to a tow at Alpe Rauz.
 From there, take the chair lift to Pfannenkopf and work your way down into St. Anton.

 Cross Country Skiing St Anton.